steurendo/3D-Gravity-Simulator/README.md

 OpenGL experiment on 3D rendering.
+It uses LWJGL3 and Slick-Util to load the textures.

 Graphical simulation of gravity effects on massive objects (without using precise values).